benlubas/molten-nvim/README.md

 - Send code from the same buffer to multiple kernels
 - Supports any language with a Jupyter Kernel (in theory, they haven't all been tested)
 - Python virtual environment support
-- Import and Export outputs to and from jupyter notebook files
+- Import and Export outputs to and from jupyter notebook files (**does not convert ipynb to plaintext**)

 ## Requirements